Post-quantum security migration evidence 2026

 That is where QFlow's workflow pattern fits security.
 It lets a quantum-adjacent security article answer a concrete operational question: what do we have, what is at risk, and what changed?

 This NIST CSRC source is included because it gives this article a concrete 2026 migration reference evidence point instead of a loose market claim.
-For a reader searching Post quantum cryptography migration checklist, PQC evidence packet, NIST PQC standards, the useful move is to ask what this source changes in practice: current access, roadmap confidence, route fit, run evidence, learning scope, or procurement risk.
+For a reader searching Post quantum cryptography migration checklist, PQC evidence packet, CISA PQC product categories, the useful move is to ask what this source changes in practice: current access, roadmap confidence, route fit, run evidence, learning scope, or procurement risk.
 The evidence question is whether the source changes procurement risk, provider optionality, access model, ownership, budget exposure, or audit requirements.

 QFlow should convert that signal into route governance: owner, approved provider path, evidence checklist, private credential boundary, and next investment gate.
 The article should therefore treat NIST CSRC as an input to an operating decision, not as decorative citation text.
 A team can copy the source into a workflow brief, attach the exact claim being tested, and decide whether the next step is simulation, hardware execution, resource estimation, provider comparison, or reviewer preparation.